Populate the scene with actors#

 When several actors are set in the same path, they will be spawned evenly all along the path so that the risk of collision gets reduced.
 That being said, if the actors do not have the same speed, collisions are likely to happen.

-To have one actor being tracked by a drone, you need to append “:<drone_name>” after the name of the actor.
-The wildcard ‘*’ can be used if you do not want to bother with giving the right drone name.
+To designate a given actor as the pilot of the drone, you need to append “:<drone_name>” after the name of the actor.
+The wildcard * can be used if you do not want to bother with giving the right drone name.
 In that case, the first drone found in the simulation will be taken.
-Once an actor is tracked, its GPS and barometer information will be injected to the drone firmware at the place of the drone controller’s.

 Example: